huntabyte/vaul-svelte/README.md

 `fadeFromIndex`: Index of a `snapPoint` from which the overlay fade should be applied.
 Defaults to the last snap point.

+`backgroundColor`: Background color of the body when the drawer is open and `shouldScaleBackground` is true.
+Defaults to black.

 ### Trigger

 The button that opens the dialog.
 [Props](https://www.bits-ui.com/docs/components/dialog#trigger).